Q: How can I become a wellness vendor?

 Q: Where should we start on this site?

 A: This Is Your Brain on Wellness, showing that the drafters of the wellness provision of the Affordable Care Act knew laughter was the best medicine.
 WELCOA, for instance, misspelled the name of its founder—unless it really was founded by the inventor of the self-serve restaurant, Warren Buffet.
+WELCOA, by the way, is a perfect example of an organization that has turned around 180 degrees and now is well known for integrity and competence.
+So it can be done.

 Q: What about the Golden Squirrel Awards?